Chief Event Officer Complete Guide 2026

 Benefit: CEO-level thinking with day-to-day execution

-This model works well for mid-market companies with 6–12 events annually.
+This model works beautifully for mid-market companies with 6–12 events annually.

-How to Hire Your First Chief Event Officer
+How to Find and Hire Your First Chief Event Officer

 Ready to make the hire?
-Here's the framework.
+Here's how to do it right.

 Pre-Hire: Get Internal Alignment